 Readers should also note that the chart in the article provides examples, but is not meant to be a complete list of high- and low-FODMAP foods, and it was based on my interpretation of the available FODMAP data as of the date of publication.

 Regarding your specific questions, as of November 2017:

-Cabbage: Cabbage was measured in Monash's FODMAP lab a few years ago and was found to be low in FODMAPs.
-I usually recommend by patients stick to 1/2 cup, based on my clinical experience, as some patients report they do not tolerate larger amounts.
+Cabbage: Cabbage was measured in Monash’s FODMAP lab a few years ago and was found to be low in FODMAPs.
+I usually recommend my patients stick to 1/2 cup, based on my clinical experience, as some patients report they do not tolerate larger amounts.